 Now this is a fun ingredient – especially if you’re cool with some thermogenesis (and if you’re researching a product named Radiate, we imagine you are)!

 Lean GBB is a cool way of supplementing carnitine that’s new to the diet industry.
 Carnitine has bad bioavailability issues, only about 14-20% of what you take is usable.
-Lean GBB gets around this by promoting natural carnitine production to the tune of up to 300%.[16,17] We’re excited for more research to arise on this compound.
+Lean GBB gets around this by promoting natural carnitine production to the tune of nearly 2x.[16,17] Note that some people claim 300% increases in carnitine levels, but that’s based on research done on infants, while the ~2x number was on adults.
+Needless to say, we’re excited for more research to arise on this compound.
 Expect a long post soon!

 Huperzia serrata / Huperzine-A (2.5mg) (Standardized to 1%, or 25mcg)